-ICTs are a core aspect of the fast-changing economy in the 21st century.
+Information and communication technologies (ICTs) are a core aspect of the fastchanging economy in the 21st century.
 Along with ICTs comes the general requirement for people to increase their knowledge and perform in the increasingly complex and interactive work environment (van Laar et al., 2017, p.
 577).
 Van Laar et al. (2017) refer to such requirements as 21st-century skills, which people must acquire to enter the workforce in 2022 and the following years.
 Those 21st-century skills include "collaboration, communication, digital literacy, citizenship, problem-solving, critical thinking, creativity, and productivity" (van Laar et al., 2017, p.
 577) and relate to the overall economic situation.
 Besides general 21st-century skills, people must provide digital skills to succeed in the labor market.
 Such digital skills are "searching and evaluating information, solving problems, exchanging information or developing ideas in a digital context" (van Laar et al., 2017, p.
 578).
-Although both concepts (21st-century and digital skills) are crucial to the workforce, an established combination is not yet on.
-This deficiency led van Laar et al. (2017) to conduct a systematic literature review on 21st-century digital skills and develop a concept of 21st-century digital skills.
-The main objective was to "(1) examine the relation between 21st-century skills and digital skills; and (2) provide a framework of 21st-century digital skills with conceptual dimensions and key operational components aimed at the knowledge worker" (van Laar et al., 2017, p.
+Although both concepts (21st-century and digital skills) are crucial to the workforce, an established combination is not yet.
+This deficiency led van Laar et al. (2017) to conduct a systematic literature review on 21st-century and digital skills and develop a concept of 21st-century skills and digital skills; and (2) provide a framework of 21st-century digital skills with conceptual dimensions and key operational components aimed at the knowledge worker" (van Laar et al., 2017, p.
 577).
 In general, the authors consider 21st-century digital skills as: